 I feel blessed each day to do what I do and am so excited to be revealing more about my day-to-day life as I work to launch social property investment strategies into the marketplace for wider testing.

-My early working life wasn’t quite so interesting – I was employed within a council role for the largest part of my career!
+My early working life wasn’t quite so interesting – I was employed in a council role for the largest part of my career!

 there I was supporting the management of tenancies for vulnerable individuals ranging from those with severe mental health issues to asylum seekers and children leaving care.